Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The mental image most of us have of wool is a small flock of sheep grazing on a hillside, shorn once a year by a friendly farmer in wellies.
 Industrial wool production at scale doesn’t look like that, and undercover investigations have repeatedly exposed cruelty on farms the industry considered standard.

 One of the most widely documented practices is mulesing.
-According to the RSPCA, mulesing involves cutting strips of skin from around a lamb’s breech using sharp shears, so that the scarred skin is less susceptible to flystrike.
+According to RSPCA Australia’s updated mulesing guidance (2024), mulesing involves cutting strips of skin from around a fully conscious lamb’s hindquarters using sharp shears, so that the scarred skin is less susceptible to flystrike.
 It’s usually carried out during lamb ‘marking’ when the lamb is between two and ten weeks old.
 Marking often clusters several painful procedures on the same day: mulesing, tail docking, castration, ear notching, vaccination.
-Pain relief isn’t always provided.
+While Victoria and Tasmania now legally require pain relief before mulesing, in all other Australian states and territories there is currently no mandatory requirement for producers to administer it.

 There’s an ongoing industry shift towards pain relief and non-mulesing Merino breeds, particularly in Australia where the practice is concentrated, but progress is uneven.
 Shoppers who want to avoid mulesed wool generally need to look for explicit certification rather than assume it.